8th G7 summit

-The 8th G7 Summit was held in Versailles, France from 4 to 6 June 1982.
-The venue for the summit meetings was at the Palace of Versailles.
+The 8th G7 Summit was held at the Palace of Versailles, France, from 4 to 6 June 1982.

 The Group of Seven (G7) was an unofficial forum which brought together the heads of the richest industrialized countries: France, West Germany, Italy, Japan, the United Kingdom, the United States, Canada (since 1976), and the President of the European Commission (starting officially in 1981).
 The summits were not meant to be linked formally with wider international institutions; and in fact, a mild rebellion against the stiff formality of other international meetings was a part of the genesis of cooperation between France's president Valéry Giscard d'Estaing and West Germany's chancellor Helmut Schmidt as they conceived the first Group of Six (G6) summit in 1975.